Want to hear something that’ll make you feel old?

-As more people grow their email lists in 2017, a double opt-in is the safest way to do it.
+As more people grow their email lists, a double opt-in is the safest way to do it.
 Even though that means cutting your list in half.

 Having your new subscribers confirm their subscription may seem like just another step -- and it is -- but it’s a good idea for two reasons:

 Double opt-ins ensure deliverability.
 The people who are signing up for your email list will actually get your emails.
 If they confirm their subscription by clicking a link in their inboxes, they’ve confirmed that they gave you the right email address (and weeds out those fake ones).
 Guess what?
 This saves you money!

 Double opt-ins boost engagement.
 The people who actually go through the process of subscribing to your list, then confirming their subscription actually want to be part of your email list.
 This means better stats for you - higher open rates, click through rates, more traffic and more shares.

 For these reasons (and many more), This year will be the year that the double opt-in makes it’s comeback.

 It’s no longer a numbers game.
 The quality of your email list is important, too.

 Your website is your online home.

 It’s where most of your customers and subscribers come from so it makes sense that your email marketing efforts are focused mostly on your own website.